 Model implementation variables.

 Creates variables for model implementation, from specified boundary condition variables.
-This method is run during initial model instantition, but it is also run any time an inlet flow condition variable is changed, including channel_flow_velocity, channel_width, channel_flow_depth, and influx_sediment_concentration.
+This method is run during initial model instantition.
+Internally, this method calls

 Set the random seed if given.